 VIDEO: Shilpa Shetty Nails A Difficult Yoga Asana, Leaves Us Impressed!

 Shilpa Shetty is one celeb who has always showed off her love for yoga, and it wouldn't be wrong to call her Bollywood's ambassador for yoga.
-The actress recently took to her Instagram to share a video of her nailing a super complicated asana called the Vrischikasana, and boy, it has left us impressed.
+The actress recently took to her Instagram handle to share a video of her nailing a super complicated asana called the Vrischikasana, and boy, it has left us totally impressed.
 Check out the video!

 Shilpa shared a video of her successfully attempting a complicated asana which involves bending her backwards while doing a handstand.
 She managed to hold the asana for quite a few seconds.
-After releasing it, Shilpa gushed at the surge of energy the asana gave.
+After coming out of it, Shilpa gushed at the surge of energy the asana gave her.
+She is Monday motivation goals all the way!

 She wrote in the caption, "As James Broughton said, "I'm happy to report, the child in me is still ageless" Started learning advance yoga at 42... rather late, but better late than never.
 I always wanted to do the #vrischikasana." (sic).